 It’s o.k. with me that I buy physical books (although I do still check the library first).
 It’s o.k. with me that we spend a significant portion on homeschool experiences and resources.

 It’s o.k. with me that I buy a weekly Starbucks, and that I buy the occasional coffee mug…although that last one is usually to replace on my kids broke.

 Beyond that, I love NOT spending money, so that we can invest in the future, when hopefully my husband can enjoy the same freedoms in his work that I and my kids do.

 I also value simplicity, so I know that spending money on extra home decor won’t bring me lasting happiness, and will actually make me LESS happy.
 So I don’t bring those items into our home.

 Over time, you’ll figure out the few things that bring YOU joy.
 You’ll get better at resisting impulse purchases because you know they won’t bring you lasting happiness.

-The result is significantly less clutter over time and often (but not always), a better financial situation, too.
+The result is significantly less clutter over time and often (but not always), a better financial situation and budget, too.

 3. Your home will be a haven, not a burden.

 Is your home something you look forward coming home to at the end of the day or waking up to in the morning?
 Or is it more of a burden?